nicolejkeeney/is2-streamlit-app/README.md

 This repository contains code and files for building a streamlit application to visualize ICESat-2 sea ice gridded data.
 The application file is `app.py`, and it successfully runs both locally and on Streamlit.io (at least, in my experience!).
 It reads in the data as zarr files from the S3 bucket, then produces a map with user options, all within the streamlit framework.
 There is a second file, `app_html.py` that does the same as `app.py` but using a different method, but I was only able to get this running locally, and not on Streamlit.io. <br><br>I tried to document everything as best as a could but please feel free to reach out if you need any help deciphering the code!

+## Deploying the app locally
+It's quite easy to deploy the app locally once you have set up the environment (instructions for how to build the environment are at the bottom).
+From the main directory, run the following in terminal: `streamlit run app.py`.
+Just replace app.py with app_html.py if you'd like to run the alternative application.

 ## Deploying the app on Streamlit.io

 1) I think you need to be an owner of the repository to build it on Streamlit's cloud, so you will need to fork the repo.